AustroMelee/avatar-battle-arena/docs/SIMULATOR_MECHANICS.md

 - 🔄 Narrative hooks using collateral tolerance (0%)
 - 🔄 Text-based environmental damage reporting (0%)
 - 🔄 Gameplay impact of collateral damage (0%)

+## Manipulation Resilience & Behavioral Traits

+- **Manipulation Resilience**: Each character now has a stat (0-100) representing resistance to psychological manipulation, tracked in `BattleCharacter` and `PerceivedState`.
+This affects AI decision-making, escalation triggers, and narrative events.
+- **Behavioral Traits**: Characters have a set of `behavioralTraits` that influence tactical and narrative behavior, also tracked in state and used by the AI and escalation systems.

 ## 🔧 Technical Implementation Details